research-computing-topics/blog/README.md

 #### Blog

-Place the `.rst` file containing the blog post with
+Place the `.rst` file containing the blog post with the `.. posts::` directive, e.g.

 ```
 .. posts:: 2020-05-11